translate/pootle/docs/releases/index.rst

 Release Notes
 =============

-The following are release notes used on PyPI, Sourceforge and mailing lists for Pootle releases.
+The following are release notes used on PyPI and mailing lists for Pootle releases.

 These are the changes that have happened in Pootle and may affect your server.
 Also be aware of the :ref:`important changes in the Translate Toolkit